Spectator Guide

 CLOTHING ADVICE

 We have a lot of information for clothing for the skier to wear on the Nordic Ski Layers and Personal Gear page.
 Proper clothing for the spectator is just as important, but is different.
 As a spectator, you will most likely not be exerting yourself as much as the skiers, so your body heat generation will be much lower.
 You need to dress appropriately to keep yourself warm so that you can enjoy your time cheering for the race.
-Remember: you can always pull layers off, you can't put more on if you don't bring them.
+Remember: you can always pull layers off, but you can't put more on if you don't bring them.

 WHAT'S UP WITH THE GLITTER?